 Sorting your paper and cardboard materials is simple, once you know what you can put in your yellow lid recycling bin.
 Some of these include:

-- Cardboard (all expect waxed)
+- Cardboard (not waxed)

 - Junk mail

 - Office paper

 - Phone Books

 - Wrapping paper